IBTF Resources & Rule Clarifications

 What is allowed in A?

-Simultaneous Triple Throws are NOT permitted in LEVEL A.
+Simultaneous Triple Tosses are NOT permitted in LEVEL A.

 This is when ALL THREE batons are released at the SAME TIME.